A long-awaited multi-million redevelopment of a blot on the landscape of Douglas seafront has been given the green light.

 The principal building fronting the Promenade comprises a mixture of retail and office floor space with associated gym, food and drink uses.

-This office and retail building is subdivided into two sections referred to in the application as the ‘Marker Building’ which is the taller section on the corner of Loch Promenade and Regent Street and the ‘Promenade Building’ continues to the south and connects to the existing Villiers House office building.
+This office and retail building is subdivided into two sections referred to in the application as the ‘Marker Building’ which is the taller section on the corner of Loch Promenade and Regent Street, and the ‘Promenade Building’ which continues to the south and connects to the existing Villiers House office building.

 To the rear, the second building is a detached, six-storey hotel which will be accessed from Duke Street and Regent Street.